-- 2.15 If the complaint is against the chair of governors or an individual governor, the complaint should be addressed to the Clerk to the Governing Body (clerk@sutton.cambs.sch.uk) who will arrange for the complaint to be heard by the Vice Chair or another member of the governing body and then a committee of members of the governing body if it progresses to the next stage. - 2.16 If the complaint is against the entire Governing Body or complaints involving both the Chair and Vice Chair, it should be sent to the Clerk, who will determine the most appropriate course of action.
+- 2.15 If the complaint is against the Chair of Governor or an individual governor, the complaint should be addressed to the Clerk of the Governing Body (details can be obtained from the school office) who will arrange for the complaint to be heard by the Vice Chair or another member of the Governing Body and then a committee of members of the Governing Body if it progresses to the next stage. - 2.16 If the complaint is against the entire Governing Body or complaints involving both the Chair and Vice Chair, it should be sent to the Clerk, who will determine the most appropriate course of action.
 This will depend on the nature of the complaint.
 This may involve sourcing an independent investigator to complete the investigation and co-opted governors from other schools to hear any complaint that may progress to the next stage.

-Part 3 - Referring a formal complaint to a Governors' Panel
+Part 3 - Referring a formal complaint to a Governors' Panel The procedure

-The procedure